 An interagency Regional Sediment Evaluation Team prepared the SEF for use throughout the Pacific Northwest.
 This team is chaired by the Corps’ Northwestern Division and EPA Region 10.

-Dredging projects in Northern California are evaluated by the San Francisco District Dredged Material Management Office.
+Dredging projects in Northern California are evaluated by the San Francisco District's Dredged Material Management Office.